Sharky90/100-days-of-code/r1-log.md

 Continued with the accounts application and setup template file though there will be some clash with Django docs so i will need to update some stuff.
 Next thing would be to make migrations and make sure the accounts are setup properly. 🥱💤😴
 #100DaysOfCode

+// Day 96 January 20.
+Monday //

+Finished the accounts application Login/Logout and sign up capabilities and setup the migrations.
+Now will focus on posts and groups.
+#100DaysOfCode